 20 Jesus replied, “Foxes have dens and birds have nests, but the Son of Man has no place to lay his head.”Matthew 8:18-20

-So he, the Son of Man, had no place to live, and those who would follow him should expect this type of life.
+He, the Son of Man, had no place to live, and those who followed him should expect the same.
 The Gospels also explain how he was supported financially in Sannyasa

 After this, Jesus traveled about from one town and village to another, proclaiming the good news of the kingdom of God.
 The Twelve were with him, 2 and also some women who had been cured of evil spirits and diseases: Mary (called Magdalene) from whom seven demons had come out; 3 Joanna the wife of Chuza, the manager of Herod’s household; Susanna; and many others.
 These women were helping to support them out of their own means.Luke 8: 1-3